MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 #ms.custom:
 ---

-# How-to: Renew a Symmetric Key in Azure Information Protection
+# How-to: Renew the Symmetric Key in Azure Information Protection

-This topic outlines the steps to renew a new symmetric key in Azure Information Protection.
+This topic outlines the steps to renew the new symmetric key in Azure Information Protection.
 You will need to install the Azure Active Directory (Azure AD) PowerShell module, as outlined in the [Azure AD Powershell Reference](https://docs.microsoft.com/powershell/msonline/).

 ## What is a symmetric key?